ros2/design/articles/ros2_dds_security.md

 #### Directory tree of all security files

-RCL supports finding security files in one directory that is the root of a directory structure corresponding to the fully-qualified names of every context (e.g. namespace + context name).
+RCL supports finding security files in one directory that is within the root context directory structure corresponding to the fully-qualified path of every context.
 For example, for the `/front/camera` context, the directory structure would look like:

     <root>
-    └── contexts
     └── front
         └── camera
             ├── cert.pem
             ├── key.pem
             ├── ...

-To be clear: this directory structure needs to reflect the state of the running system.
-In other words, it does not contain a set of files per context on disk, but per context instance _in the ROS graph_.

 The set of files expected within each context instance directory are: